 Samhain (pronounced sow-in) is one of the eight seasonal festivals that make up the wheel of the year, an ancient way of observing the yearly cycle, and the transition of the sun and the seasons.
 Samhain is celebrated at the end of October/beginning of November (the origins of modern day Halloween) and marks the final harvest period of the year and the birth of the Winter.
 At this time of year we can observe the natural world preparing for the Winter months that stretch ahead.
 Trees lose their leaves, plants die back, and animals stock up and may begin to migrate or hibernate.

-Continue reading “The energy of Samhain”Author: Wild Fen
+Continue reading “The energy of Samhain”Reintroducing our Incense blends

 We have recently expanded our collection of loose incense blends, so it felt like a good time to reintroduce you to the whole collection.
 All of our blends combine leaves, petals, buds, bark and resin we have lovingly grown or gathered respectfully from the wild.
 We harvest our plants at their most abundant and dry carefully to preserve their potency all with great care and respect to nature.